 Friends and family say they are impressed that I ‘don’t complain much’.
 This is a back-handed compliment.
 I don’t talk about my disability because that would be seen as complaining and I would feel embarrassed and ashamed.
 After all, nobody wants to hear how you really are.
 To avoid judgement, disabled people should keep quiet about their health.
-An ableist society puts us under great pressure to show grit, steel and courage instead.
+An ableist society puts us under great pressure to fight, to show grit, steel and courage instead.

 This dilemma catches many disabled people out when applying for benefits they are entitled to.
 Rightly, disabled people want to focus on what they can do.
 To not be defined by their disability.
 Cruelly, the usually underqualified DWP assessors only award points for what claimants can’t do.
 Since the Government’s transfer of people from Disability Living Allowance (DLA) to Personal Independence Payment (PIP), over 100,000 disabled people have lost their mobility vehicles and a further 200,000 who used their mobility allowance to cover taxis or general care needs to live independently have lost that too.
 This is an absolute disgrace and shows how badly our society needs to reconsider disability.